-These days, ‘offence’ is the best offence.
+These days, ‘offense’ is the best offense.
 A wise person once said, “People don’t care how much you know until they know how much you care”.
 The way I see it, Accepting people doesn’t mean I must change who I am.
 No. It simply means I respect who they are AT THE TIME I MEET THEM and who knows who they’ll become after they get to know me.

 I guess what I’m trying to say is,